appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/best-practices.md

 - Pull changes frequently to incorporate updates from the remote repository into your local branch.
 You can do this by clicking on the **Pull icon** at the bottom left corner.

-- Merge changes from the `master` branch regularly into the feature branch to keep it updated with the latest developments.
+- Merge changes from the `master` branch regularly into the `feature` branch to keep it updated with the latest developments.
 You can do this by clicking on the **Merge icon** at the bottom left and merging changes from the `master` branch to the `feature` branch.

 ## Storing secrets

 Properly managing secrets is crucial for maintaining the security of your application.
 Secrets include credentials used to access databases, APIs, communication services, and other sensitive information.
 Here are some best practices for handling secrets in your projects:

-- In Appsmith, credentials used to access configured datasources are automatically redacted and never enter version control.
+- In Appsmith, credentials used to access configured datasources are automatically redacted and never enter the version control system.

 - For other types of secrets that need to be kept out of version control, store them in a secure location such as repository environment variables or dedicated secret management tools like Secrets Manager, Azure Key Vault, or HashiCorp Vault.